 One of the reasons that events of all sizes can be so challenging to successfully execute is the number of moving parts and last-minute alterations.
 Most events are going to involve more than just your own marketing or events department.
 It especially takes a complex mix of people to pull off a large event, including the venue staff, your internal team, possibly an outside agency or two, plus an A/V production company to help with audio, visual, lighting, and other areas of producing the event such as content.
 If there’s food involved, then you’ll add an entirely new layer of complexity with the catering and wait staff, etc… As you can see delivering a successful event is no easy task.

 With so many moving parts, it’s easy to see why many events don’t exactly run smoothly.
 And trust us – we’ve seen our fair share that didn’t.
 If the various teams involved in planning the event aren’t on the same page, they’ll end up at a nearly impossible pass as they try to execute without proper planning and alignment.
-You on the other end, will end up with stressful last-minute changes that not only alter the event but could be costly if you don’t have the right A/V partner.
+You, on the other end, will have stressful last-minute changes that not only alter the event but could be costly if you don’t have the right A/V partner.

 To avoid this kind of dysfunction at your next event, it’s vitally important to gain up-front alignment from all parties involved.

 Those who fail to plan, plan to fail.
 There’s no doubt that this statement rings true in the event space almost daily.
 Sure, this axiom is a bit tired, but it’s still as true as ever.
 Without some strategic consulting between the major players at your upcoming event, you’re risking some kind of failure or last-minute change.
 Don’t wait until a couple of weeks prior to the event.
 As soon as you bring various teams on board for the event, hold a strategic planning meeting to ensure all those teams understand the event and what each team’s role will be.

 At this stage, you’ll be at the start of your event planning.
 This is where you pursue up-front alignment.